langroid/langroid/examples/multi-agent-debate/README.md

 - model.py: Pydantic model for system_messages.json
 - system_messages.json: Topic Titles and system_messages for pro and con agents.
 You can add more topics and their respective pro and con system messages here.
 The system_messages has a statement:
-"Limit responses to MAXIMUM 3 points expressed as single sentences."
+"Limit responses to MAXIMUM 2 points expressed as single sentences."
 Please change or delete it for a realistic debate.
+- system_message.py: Global system messages
+- utils.py: User Prompts and other helper functions
 - generation_config_models.py: pydantic model for generation_config.json
 - generation_config.json: LLM generation parameters
 The system dynamically updates user selection with the topics from this file.